 The manager looked at Harry curiously.
 "I have heard tell of such."

-"What does it seek to achieve?"
+"What does this wraith seek to achieve?"

 The goblin sat back in his chair.
 "And why would this thief believe that this is possible?"